priyankt68/website/content/blog/2018-year-in-review.md

 As a young kid, I have travelled a lot with my father on his road trips.
 Back in the days when we did not have the luxury of Google Maps, we used to stop by to ask people our way.
 There are always kind people who are willing to show you the path and put you in right direction.
 Angel investors and early stage VC capital companies are much like those kind hearted people who understand the pain of what it's like to be lost and are keen to help you out.

 As we used to move ahead in our journey, we encountered people who were willing to go an extra mile to help us out.
 I remember once an aged man, must be in his late forties showed us the direction to our destination.
 Our face sort of informed him that we needed more help than just the direction.
 He politely asked us if he can get on board and help us reach our destination.
-Hero Electronix, a
+Hero Electronix, a Hero group company is like that well intentioned wise man who is willing to go an extra mile to help a traveller reach his destination.
+Sure, that wise man wanted to go that direction as well.
+I knew he was clever as well.

 ### Stuff that I am not so happy about

+#### No progress with iottales.com

+IoT Tales was a blog I started last year but never really did anything after that.
+Except 2 blogs which I am not too proud of as well, nothing more ever happened.
+I will have to be more determined to build it.

+Creating content has always been very close to me.
+There was sure a time when I even contemplated doing it full time only to realise that it wasn't that great an idea.

+I even bought some equipment for audio recording purpose which is as of today appreciated as a good showpiece in my bedroom.

+I plan to make better use of it this year for sure.

 ### How did I spend most of my time at work